Tarik Elyounoussi: Olympiacos

 Olympiacos announced that this club had agreement with TSG Hoffenheim for signing Tarik Elyounoussi on 26 August with the transfer fee estimated to €1 million.
 On 11 September 2016, he scored his first goal with the club in a hammering 6-1 home win against Veria F.C.
 He played a vital role in the club, in acquiring the 7th consecutive Super League title.

 Qarabağ

 On 31 August 2017, Azerbaijani champions Qarabağ FK signed Elyounoussi on loan until the end of 2017–18 season.
 The 30-year-old Moroccan-born Norwegian international was a member of Qarabağ during the first half of 2017–18 season, on loan from the Reds, but made only seven official performances in all competitions and failed to impress.

 AIK

 On 30 January 2018, Swedish outfit AIK announced the transfer of Elyounoussi from Olympiacos on a two-year deal; details of the fees involved have not been disclosed.
 In 2018, he won the Swedish league, Allsvenskan, together with AIK.

 Shonan Bellmare

-On 12 January 2020, Japanese side Shonan Bellmare announced the transfer of Elyounoussi from AIK on a two-year deal; details of the fees involved were not disclosed.
+On 12 January 2020, J1 League side Shonan Bellmare announced the transfer of Elyounoussi from AIK on a two-year deal; details of the fees involved were not disclosed.
 He scored his first goal for the club in a 3–1 defeat to Kawasaki Frontale on 26 July 2020.

+He left Shonan at the end of the 2023 season, having scored five goals in 103 appearances for the Japanese club.